cschotte/blog/content/posts/Azure Maps Authentication/index.md

 ![Azure Maps Demo website](demo.png)

 2.12.
-(Optional) We can also navigate to the token proxy API https://web-azuremaps.azurewebsites.net/api/GetAzureMapsToken, copy the token, and past this in the https://jwt.ms/ tool to decode and inspect the token.
+(Optional) We can also navigate to the token proxy API https://web-azuremaps.azurewebsites.net/api/GetAzureMapsToken, copy the token, and paste this in the https://jwt.ms/ tool to decode and inspect the token.

 ## Step 3.
 Protecting the web application and the Azure Maps token proxy API